bucinskasj/bucinskasj.github.io/content/posts/founder-university.md

 - Builder founders.
 No "ideas peoples".
 You have the skills to build your product in-house.
 No outsourcing.
 - Teams of 2-3 founders.
 You were able to make the first and the most important sale -- you convinced someone else to join your team.

-The above two are the most important ones for sure, however, it might evolve over time as FUN gets more traction.
+The above two are the most important ones for sure, however, it might evolve over time as FU gets more traction.
 The first few cohorts had a 100% acceptance rate, while Cohort 6 had 10%.
 {{< tweet user="Jason" id="1690470998402015232" >}}

 ## Cadence